Files

 Reading Non-Spatial Data

 To read Non-spatial data from Amazon Redshift, the Amazon Redshift reader needs to be used.
-For more details on the Amazon Redshift parameters, please see the documentation.
+For more details on Amazon Redshift parameters, please refer to the documentation.

 Data Attribution